tessro/old-blog/source/_posts/2011-10-28-the-slow-death-of-the-young-entrepreneur.markdown

 ## Planning for things doesn't make them happen

-Life takes a meandering path.
+My life has taken a meandering path.
 Part of that is the pure randomness of events.
 The rest, I'm beginning to realize, is because I do not know myself nearly as well as I've always pretended.
 When my first startup failed, I had no savings, and I took a corporate job instead of staying in the startup space.
 I rationalized it as the only logical choice, and a temporary decision while I got my feet below me.
 It took 2.5 years and acceptance into an accelerator to get me out the door again.
 During that time, in my head, I was just biding my time until it was the right moment to jump back into the startup world.

 Years can pass while you wait for the right moment for something.
 In grade school and college, I became too accustomed to being on a "track," knowing that if I followed it dutifully and excelled at every juncture, things would work out on their own.
 It took me 5 years of professional development to realize that following the obvious path was leading me toward a successful but uninteresting career.
-Quitting my job to found a startup was like ripping off a bandaid.
+Quitting my job to start a startup was like ripping off a bandaid.
 Painful (scary even!) but worth it.
 Despite the company not working out, I've taken back control of my career progression, and I'm doing what I love.

 ## Your body will deteriorate faster than you think

 I graduated high school in 2001 a member of the varsity track and field team.
-I was not the fastest runner but I was fit enough to hold my own.
-Then college happened.
-From September of 2005 until November of 2010 I ran a combined total of 10 miles.
+In college, I let go.
+By the time graduation rolled around, I had no exercise routine at all, and from September of 2005 until November of 2010 I ran a combined total of 10 miles.
 (That's five years!)
 When I got back on the treadmill for the first time, running a single mile was so difficult that I had to use the stationary bike for a month instead, until my circulatory system could adapt to the elevated heart rate, and my knees to the constant pounding.

-That experience was like a spirtual awakening.
+That experience was like a spiritual awakening.
 Instantly, exercise was a priority for me.
 I realized that if I didn't push to get in shape right away, despite the tremendous difficulty, I might possibly reach a point where the pain was too great and the slow progress too discouraging.
+How hard would things be at 35, if they were this hard at 27?

-Luckily I persisted, and (fingers crossed!)
-I'm training for my first half marathon.
-But it was my first glimpse at mortality.
+Luckily I persisted, but it was my first glimpse at mortality.
 If I want to throw a football with my kids or chase my grandchildren in the yard, I need to invest in exercise every week for the rest of my life.

 ## Life doesn't wait for you